open-telemetry/opentelemetry.io/content/en/docs/languages/java/api-components.md

 [instrumentation scope](#providers-and-scopes).
 See
 [providers and scopes](#providers-and-scopes) for information on providers and scopes.
 There are a variety of instruments, each with different semantics and default behavior in the SDK.
-Its important to choose the right instrument for each particular use case:
+It's important to choose the right instrument for each particular use case:

 | Instrument                                  | Sync or Async | Description                                                                        | Example                                                 | Default SDK Aggregation                                                                        |